 Attention to the billing of checked luggage

-Lastly, Hawaiian Airlines allows 2 bags per person in the cabin: a carry-on bag to be placed in the luggage compartments, as well as a "personal bag" whose size must be smaller than the carry-on bag's.
-So you can board the plane with a trolley suitcase and a backpack.
+Hawaiian Airlines allows 2 carry-on bags per person in the cabin: a cabin bag to be placed in the luggage compartments, as well as a "personal effects" bag whose size must be smaller than that of the cabin bag.
+So you can board the plane for free with a trolley suitcase and a backpack.
 Please note that you will be able to benefit from a discount on your checked baggage if you subscribe to the company's Hawaiian Miles loyalty program before check-in and indicate it on your tickets.
 The registration is free of charge.

 Here is the list of prices for checked baggage:

 - With the loyalty Hawaiian Miles program: $15 if a bag, $20 for the second bag.

-- Without the loyalty card: $ 25 if a bag, $ 35 for the second bag.
+- Without the loyalty Hawaiian Miles program, $35 for the second bag.

 - $20 if a bag, $25 for the 2nd bag.
 No reduction possible.